resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **A:** Hold up a Red sticky note if you are still looking at the dashboard!

 A new tab has opened, taking you to the homepage of the Research Cloud support site.
-This page gives news on the latest updates to the cloud.

-**Activity:** Get everyone to click on the "Getting Started" link of the top bar of the support site.

-A menu appears on the left!

-**Demonstrate:** This menu to the left of the support site matches the links in the top bar of the support site.

 The support site has loads of useful documentation.
-It has how to get started guides, tutorials and knowledge bases.
+It has beginners guides, online training, and knowledge bases.
-It’s well worth exploring.
-But we are not going to do it now.
-You know where to go when you want to find some helpful documentation.

-**Activity:** Get everyone to click on the "Get Help" link of the top bar of the support site.

-**Activity:** Get everyone to click on the "Get Support" link in the resultant page.

-This is the important page if you want to reach out and get help.
-Here NeCTAR document the process that they would like you to follow when you reach out to get help.

-1. Check to see if the Research Cloud is OK
-2. Check to see if anyone else has experienced your problem
-3. Finally, try to get help.

-This process is there to try and save everyone time and effort on the NeCTAR side.
-We are getting a lot of cloud for very little cost.
-If we can lessen the amount of work that Research Cloud’s staff do we can get more of the cloud to use.
-It seems fair to me.

-If you do decide that you need help, next Research Cloud lay out an email template showing the format they would like any support request to follow.

-The **first piece of information they request is the email shown in the dashboard settings drop down**.
-This is important: it lets them know who you are on the cloud - remember, the email you are sending from might not be the same as the one the Research Cloud knows you as.

-Then they ask you to provide the information describing your problem.

-The missing piece is of the puzzle is the address you are going to send that email support request to.

-So can everyone click on the cunningly disguised link labelled "submit your support email here".

-Please don’t click send!

-What should happen is that some form of email client opens up with you just having to provide the required details…
+Scroll down to see the quick links to all this goodness.

+There's also a handy link that if followed tells you how to contact Support.

 -- *Slide* --

-## Question: 3
+## Question

-Which one is the support email address?
+Can you find the support email address?

+Is it:

 1. support@rc.nectar.org.au
 1. help_me@rc.nectar.org.au